 What is Bountygate?
 A Definitive Guide.

 So you think the Saints were paying out bounties for big hits and injuries on opponents?
-Actually, you're right, they were.
+Actually, you're right, they were, but they were far from the only ones doing it and their penalties were way out of line with other, far more serious, NFL infractions.
 Check below.

 YOUR ELI5 SUMMARY OF BOUNTYGATE